Configuration of Replenishment: Demand Forecast Model

 Replenishing the stock in time and in the proper quantities helps your business to retain customers while reducing storage costs.
 To keep adequate stock of key items, you may need to predict the future demand of these items.

-In MYOB Advanced, you can specify the Moving Average demand forecast model in the settings of an item to provide the ability to predict its demand.
+In MYOB Acumatica, you can specify the Moving Average demand forecast model in the settings of an item to provide the ability to predict its demand.

 Setup of the Forecast Model to Predict Demand